 Peggy Griffiths, who was born on Newry Station, learnt from her cultural leaders and experienced many of the tragedies affecting Kimberley people as a result of police and welfare hunts, although she escaped capture.
 Griffiths is fortunate now to live on her country and continue her cultural practices since the station became part of the Keep River National Park, N.T.

 About Waringarri Aboriginal Arts

 The Kimberley schools of contemporary art are internationally renowned especially for the use of ocher paintings, prints and now ceramics.
 Increasingly new media adds to the mix.
-The artists’ ceramic works are the outcome of a series of experimental exchange residencies in 2017: in Adelaide with Gus Clutterbuck at the JamFactory Studio; at Midland Junction Art Centre Workshop with Bernard Kerr; in Perth at the Mundaring Art Centre.
+The artists’ ceramic works are the outcome of a series of experimental exchange residencies in 2017: in Adelaide with Gus Clutterbuck as facilitator at the JamFactory Studio; at Midland Art Centre Workshop with Bernard Kerr; in Perth at the Mundaring Art Centre.
 These outcome of these residencies were presented as the spectacular joint exhibition Yirrb/Together at JamFactory Adelaide for Tarnanthi Festival of Contemporary Aboriginal and Torres Strait Islander Arts 2017.